Asimps2006/django-blog2/README.md

 # django-blog2
+Assignment08 - Added some Bells & Whistles along with the Class Views 11/22/2020 - AS

 Assignment06 - Create the Django Blog and add the Polling App  - This is my second attempt

 -Created my GIT Repo.